Cray-HPE/uan-product-stream/docs/portal/developer-portal/upgrade/Notable_Changes.md

 The following guide describes changes included in a particular UAN version that may be of note during an install or upgrade.

 When an upgrade is being performed, please review the notable changes for **all** of the UAN versions up to the version being installed.
 If a particular version does not appear in this guide, it may have only had minor changes.
-For a full account of the changes involved in a release, consult the [Change Log](../../../../ChangeLog.md)
+For a full account of the changes involved in a release, consult the ChangeLog.md file at the root of the UAN product repository.

 ## UAN 2.2